Frequently asked questions

-Depending on existing conditions, the Township may be able to install drainage tile purchased by the property owner.
-The Township’s standard for yard tile/ditch pipe is 12” N-12 polyethylene pipe.
-Each property must be reviewed and approved by the Township Road Superintendent.
+The township may be able to install drainage tile purchased by the property owner depending on existing conditions.
+The township’s standard for yard tile/ditch pipe is 12” N-12 polyethylene pipe.
+Each property must be reviewed and approved by the township administrator.

-The Township leases more than 100 streetlights from AEP on various roads throughout the community.
-If you notice a light that is not working, it can be reported directly to AEP through their online reporting form at https://www.appalachianpower.com/outages/report/streetlightproblem.aspx.
+The township leases more than 100 streetlights from American Electric Power on various roads throughout the community.
+Report any lights not working directly to AEP through its online reporting form at https://www.appalachianpower.com/outages/report/streetlightproblem.aspx.

-The Township may be able to install a new pipe under your driveway.
-The Township’s standard for driveway pipe is 12” concrete pipe and all materials are purchased by the property owner.
-Call the Service Department at (614) 679-3036 to schedule an inspection or e-mail Road Superintendent Bob Snyder at SnyderB@jacksontwp.org.
+The township may be able to install a new pipe under your driveway.
+The township’s standard for driveway pipe is 12” concrete pipe, and all materials are purchased by the property owner.
+Call the service department at (614) 875-2742 to schedule an inspection.

-The basin may be plugged or the drainage pipes broken.
-Call the Service Department immediately to inspect and repair the problem.
+The basin may be plugged, or the drainage pipes broken.
+Call the service department at (614) 875-2742 to inspect and repair the problem.

 Where can I get a reflective address marker?

-Occasionally, the force of snow coming off the road may break a mailbox.
-If the Township broke your mailbox, we will make efforts to promptly replace your mailbox with a standard post and box.
-Sometimes, however, other crews from the county, state or city may have damaged your box.
-In any event, contact the Township Offices at (614) 875-2742 if your mailbox is damaged during a snow event.
+The force of snow coming off the road when plowed occasionally may damage mailboxes.
+The township will make efforts to promptly replace mailboxes with standard posts and boxes if a township crew damages them.
+Note: A county, state or city crew may have damaged your mailbox depending on your address.
+Contact the township’s service department at (614) 875-2742 if your mailbox is damaged during a snow event.

 Is leaf pickup available?

-Yes, the Jackson Township Service Department schedules complimentary leaf pick up services throughout November.
-Exact schedules depend on weather and when leaves fall.
+The Jackson Township Service Department crew offers leaf pick up services when leaves begin to fall in October or November through December (estimated).
+Exact schedules depend on weather conditions and when leaves begin to drop.
 Residents are asked to rake leaves to the edge of the road, preferably on the berm, being careful not to block storm water drainage inlets.
-Branches will not be accepted.
+Branches are not accepted.